jj49411/Makers_notes/Week4.md

 ### Day 2
 - GOAL: Understand the basics of how databasese work.
 Work on practicals
-- REFLECTION: Have done the SQLZoo practical(SELECT basics/SELECT from world/)
+- REFLECTION: Have done the SQLZoo practical(SELECT basics/SELECT from world/).
+Had a better understanding on how to use SQL in my ruby code
->
-evening: finish week3.md/ my post!!

 ### Day 3
-- GOAL:
+- GOAL: Create databases/tables, using psql interface to manipulate the data
+- REFLECTION: Setting up for testing environment and TablePlus
+> Nice teamwork exploring ENV, truncate/drop table

+And
+### Day 4
+- GOAL: Work on practicals, try to fill the gaps of the weekly challenge
 - REFLECTION:
+Dav

-### Day 4
+### Day 5
 - GOAL:
-- REFLECTION:
+-REFLECTION:

 ## Weekly Challenge